Study: AudioEye detects up to 2.5x more issues than other tools

 Total Validator uses WCAG 2.2 for web accessibility.
 It can be used on offline pages and runs on three operating systems (Windows, macOS, and Linux).
 The basic version of the software can validate one page at a time, while the professional version is “fully featured for testing entire websites.”
 A browser extension is also available.

 Total Validator provides detailed output, though users may need some technical knowledge to interpret the results.
-It’s more complex than similar browser extensions, but it’s useful for experienced developers who have at least a basic knowledge of WCAG standards.
+It’s more complex than similar browser extensions, but it’s useful for experienced developers who have at least a basic understanding of WCAG standards.

 )